 We define a complaint as dissatisfaction with the service you have received from Léargas–the Erasmus+ and European Solidarity Corps National Agency–or from an organisation that has received funding.

-If your complaint is about an organisation that has received funding, we advise you to exhaust the funded organisation’s complaint procedure before submitting a complaint to Léargas.
+If your complaint is about an organisation that has received funding, you must exhaust the funded organisation’s complaint procedure before submitting a complaint to Léargas.

 When is a Complaint an Appeal?

 We define an appeal as a request for a review of a decision taken by Léargas that you feel is incorrect or unfair, and that you would like us to reconsider.
 There is an appeals procedure for Erasmus+ and European Solidarity Corps applicants and beneficiaries.
 See ‘Do you have an Erasmus+ and European Solidarity Corps Appeals Procedure?’ below.

 Who Will Deal with My Complaint?

 We will direct your complaint to the relevant section to investigate and respond within the timescales detailed below.

 We aim to acknowledge receipt of your complaint within one working day and to provide you with a full response within 10 working days.
 In more complex cases, it may take longer than this to respond, but we will keep you updated on progress.

 Do You Have an Erasmus+ and European Solidarity Corps Appeals Procedure?

 Yes.
 If you believe that the procedural rules (as outlined in Part C of the Erasmus + Programme Guide, Information for Applicants; or in Part E of the European Solidarity Corps Programme Guide, Information for Applicants)) have not been followed in the award of your grant, you may appeal the decision to Léargas.